google-ai-edge/LiteRT/litert/c/README.md

 `libLiteRtRuntimeCApi.so`, it helps ensure that user applications remain compatible and run smoothly even when using different versions of the runtime.

+NOTE: C API is not the recommended option for general application developments.
+User should use C++ API which is easier to use.

 ## C API naming guide

 Function names follow this pattern: